brBart/gnucash/README.md

 specify to configure determines where the resulting binary will look for things at runtime.
 Normally this determines where a "make install" will put all the files.
 However, automake also supports the variable.
-DESTDIR is used during the `make install' step to relocate install objects into a staging area.
-Each object and path is prefixed with the value of `DESTDIR' before being copied into the install area.
+DESTDIR is used during the `make install` step to relocate install objects into a staging area.
+Each object and path is prefixed with the value of `DESTDIR` before being copied into the install area.
 Here is an example of typical DESTDIR usage:

      make DESTDIR=/tmp/staging install

-   This places install objects in a directory tree built under `/tmp/staging'.
-If `/gnu/bin/foo' and `/gnu/share/aclocal/foo.m4' are to be installed, the above command would install `/tmp/staging/gnu/bin/foo' and `/tmp/staging/gnu/share/aclocal/foo.m4'.
+This places install objects in a directory tree built under `/tmp/staging`.
+If `/gnu/bin/foo` and `/gnu/share/aclocal/foo.m4` are to be installed, the above command would install `/tmp/staging/gnu/bin/foo` and `/tmp/staging/gnu/share/aclocal/foo.m4`.

 DESTDIR can be helpful when trying to build install images and packages.